• |

 Can I apply as an Individual to attend the Pacifics Dialogue Forum?

-Unfortunately, no. You must apply as part of a 3,4 or 5-member intersectoral team to be sponsored to join the Pacifics Dialogue Forum.
+Unfortunately, no. You must apply as part of a 3-member intersectoral team to be sponsored to join the Pacific Dialogue Forum.
 We can try and connect you with other individuals who have shown interest from your country if you currently find yourself as a one person or two-person team.

 Are there any pre-event workshops or training sessions for selected teams to prepare for the Forum?